harryg00/Opticron/readme.txt

-Harry Goswell – Virto Competency Test Documentation
+Harry Goswell – ASP.net MVC demonstration. <30 hours challenge

 View the PNG files for an image layout of what this website looks like.